sjrsay/deq/README.md

 There are a number of requirements on well-formedness.
 * To ensure that the automaton is _deterministic_ the following must be observed:
   * For each combination of starting state and tag, there can be at most one transition whose mode is _either_ `LFresh` or `GFresh`.
-  * For each combination of starting state, tag and register, there can be at most one transition with mode `Stored`.
+  * For each combination of starting state, tag and register, there can be at most one transition with mode `Read`.
 * To ensure that proper register discipline is followed:
-  * On a transition from state `q1` to state `q2` on `Stored i`, the available registers of state `q2` must be contained in the available registers of state `q1`.
+  * On a transition from state `q1` to state `q2` on `Read i`, the available registers of state `q2` must be contained in the available registers of state `q1`.
   * On a transition from state `q1` to state `q2` on `LFresh i` or `GFresh i`, each available register of state `q2` must either be `i` or an available register of state `q1`.